Perturbation of mass accretion rate, associated acoustic geometry and stability analysis: Stability issues

 Substituting Eq.~(\ref{eqn4.30}) into Eq.~(\ref{eqn4.52}) and setting the coefficients of individual powers of $\omega$ to zero gives the leading coefficients in the power series, the first two of them being

 It can be explicitly checked from the expression of $f^{\mu\nu}$ that the corresponding $k_{-1}$ is purely imaginary.
 The leading behaviour for the amplitude of $\Psi'$ is given by $k_0$,

 The above amplitude remains bounded and ensures stability of the perturbation if there is no turning point ($v_0= 0$).
 This requires $\lambda$ to be rather low (non-Keplerian).
-However, we note that for $v_0=0$, the mass accretion rate is not defined and our analysis is not valid for in that case.
+However, we note that for $v_0=0$, the mass accretion rate is not defined and our analysis is not valid in that case.
 For calculations for spherical accretion in the non-relativistic case, we refer our reader to~\cite{PSO1980}.
 Also, for analogous expressions for the perturbation of the velocity potential, see~\cite{M1980}.

 All the above analysis were performed in the general background spacetime of Eq.~(\ref{e1}).
 Based on this, we shall now briefly address below the explicit example of the Schwarzschild spacetime.